jooby-dev/jooby-docs/docs/analog/commands/GetStatus.md

 #### **battery voltage**

-`3` bytes that store low and high battery voltage values.
+`3` bytes that store battery voltage values under different load.
-Low - battery voltage with minimum load (sleep mode), value in `mV`.
+Under low load - battery voltage under minimum load (sleep mode), value in `mV`.
 Typical value is about `3600` `mV`.
-High - battery voltage with load simulating transmission mode, value in `mV`.
-Typical value is about `3100` `mV`.
+Under high load - battery voltage under load simulating transmission mode, value in `mV`.
+Typical value is about `3600` `mV`.
 If the voltage value is `4095` `mV`, then the value is unknown.
 Voltage values bit map (each line is a byte):